Sourcemap Explorer

 Virtual file tree

 A single click opens the popup — every source file discovered, deduped, merged across bundles.
+Large trees stay smooth thanks to popup virtualization.

 .zip